 The organizing committee thanks everyone who submitted abstracts for the success of the 11ICG scientific program.
 We will present instructions on how to prepare your paper for the conference.
 Please follow the recommendations carefully to avoid delays or rejection of your paper.
 For queries relating to the general submission of manuscripts, please contact the 11ICG Secretariat at email@example.com.

-Extended versions of selected papers from the 11ICG will be published in Special Issues of official IGS journals, Geotextiles and Geomembranes and Geosynthetics International, and in Special Issue of Soil & Foundation.
+Extended versions of selected papers from the 11ICG will be published in Special Issues of official IGS journals, Geotextiles and Geomembranes and Geosynthetics International, and in a Special Issue of Soil & Foundation.

 The length of the paper must be between 4 - 8 pages.